-Request for quotation is the request for specific information, prices, and quantities.
+Request for quotation is the request for specific prices and quantities.
 It also contains information about products and services, schedules of services, etc. It will simplify comparing the prices of vendors and then short-listing them.
-The important list of questions of the RFQ are:
+The list of questions of the RFQ encompasses:

 - Resource availability;

-To create an RFP, you must arrange the meeting with stakeholders and discuss the key features of the project.
-However, to make an effective decision on an RFP, executives should involve anyone who works at the project.
+To create an RFP, you must arrange a meeting with internal stakeholders and discuss the keynotes of the project.

-- How will our software integrate with customer’s issues?
+- How will our software integrate with existing hardware?

-- How can we safely collect, share and store the data from customers and companies?
+- How can we safely collect, share and store the data from a customer and company?

-- What type of call center cloud environment are we ready to offer?
+- What type of contact center technology solutions are we ready to deploy?

 Setting goals and requirements discussion